celestiaorg/celestia-app/x/qgb/README.md

 ## Verification command

-The QGB verification command is part of the `Celestia-appd` binary.
-It allows to verify that a set of shares has been posted to a specific QGB contract.
+The QGB verification command is part of the `celestia-appd` binary.
+It allows the user to verify that a set of shares has been posted to a specific QGB contract.

 ```shell
 $ celestia-appd verify --help